raf13lol/Visualizemoji/README.md

 > *"Has anyone actually asked these questions?"*

-No. But we will add some actual asked question if people ask them a lot.
+No. But we will add some actual asked questions if people ask them a lot.